NSO-developer/nso-gitbook/development/core-concepts/templates.md

 You will most often find this type of configuration templates used in services, which is why they are sometimes also called service templates.
 However, we mostly refer to them simply as XML templates, since they are defined in XML files.

-NSO loads templates as part of a package, looking for XML files in the `templates` subdirectory.
+NSO loads templates as part of a package, looking for XML files in the `templates` directory and its subdirectories.
 You then apply an XML template through API or by connecting it with a service through a service point, allowing NSO to use it whenever a service instance needs updating.

 {% hint style="info" %}
 XML templates are distinct from so-called “device templates”, which are dynamically created and applied as needed by the operator, for example in the CLI.
 There are also other types of templates in NSO, unrelated to XML templates described here.